-Mezcal might be thought of as a bartenders spirit, but this guy fell in love with the stuff while travelling through Mexico and now he's bringing it to your home bars.
-Time to meet the guy behind the bad-ass Oaxacan mezcal: Pensador.
+Mezcal might be thought of as a bartender's spirit, but this guy fell in love with the stuff while travelling through Mexico and now he's bringing it to your home bars.
+Time to meet the man behind the bad-ass Oaxacan mezcal, Pensador.

 I’m Ben and I’m the founder of Pensador.